ducompsoc/durhack-website/src/data/faq.md

 ## What is DurHack 2019?
 November 2019 marks the fourth iteration of DurHack, Durham University Computing Society's flagship annual hackathon.
-150 students from Durham and around the country will come together in teams of four or five for a weekend-long invention marathon to create, innovate, learn and collaborate.
+150 students from Durham and around the country will come together in teams of up to five for a weekend-long invention marathon to create, innovate, learn and collaborate.
 We'll also provide loads of freebies, prizes, workshops and entertainment!
 ## Can I attend?
 Anybody who is over 18 and a current registered student, or who has graduated after 23rd November 2018, can attend.
 Your degree subject doesn't matter, all you need is a passion for learning!
 DurHack is completely free to attend, and could not run without the generosity of our sponsors.
 We provide the space, WiFi, meals, snacks, and free swag.